Biofield Clearing Session 1

-Biofield Clearing with tuning forks session with a 174 Hz tuning fork.
+Biofield Clearing with tuning forks session.
 This session focuses on the front of the body, both left and right sides.
 Listening can help a person heal from past traumas and stuck energies.
+I use my large Human body meridian map to represent the holograms of each person that will ever watch the video recording of the tuning session.

+In this session I use a 174 Hz tuning fork to invite any stuck energy off to the side of each chakra to come into the body (combing).
+I then mix that energy with the energy in the chakra.
+Then I column out until the energy feels like it flows freely.
+I just let the tuning fork tell me what needs to be done.
+It lets me know where the blockages are by telling me "stop here" or "saw here" or "bounce here."

+I expect that watching these videos would be rather boring.
+There is really no need to actually watch them though.
+If you have time to lie down and close your eyes, you can get a good rest while listening to a session.
+If not, just listen to a session while you go about your daily activities.
+Even though it is just in the background and you are not completely paying attention to it, you can benefit from the sound waves.
+I know that I have benefited from listening to others’ sound healing sessions even though I was concentrating on a different activity while listening.

 FREE email alerts of the most important BANNED videos in the world